tundish/blue_monday_78/bluemonday78/justin_19780116_fired/desparation.rst

 [BARMAN]_

-    You've got your Natch for the boys, and for the punk ladies, a nice little Babycham.
+    You've got Natch for the boys, and for the punk ladies, a nice little Babycham.

 [HIPSTER]_